sammshen/lm-deepseek-diagnostics/README.md

 # TL;DR

-KV shape mismatch due to Deepseek V2 and V3 specific MLA (Multi-head Latent Attention) KV optimizations that LMCache seems to be incompatible with right now.
+KV shape mismatch due to Deepseek V2 and V3 specific MLA (Multi-head Latent Attention) KV optimizations that LMCache is incompatible with right now.
+LMCache only supports Flash Attention right now but deepseek uses MLA Attention.

+`model_input.attn_metadata` should be `FlashAttentionMetadata` but deepseek uses `MLAAttentionImpl` (I specifically ran into `DeepseekV2MLAAttention` with deepseek v2)

+Otherwise, the MMLU benchmarks have no change across usage with or without lmcache as expected.

 # Set Up